 About the Contributors

-Akash Manickam, Life Editor
+Akash Manickam, Digital Managing Editor

-Matthew Hofmann, Life Editor
+Matthew Hofmann, Managing Editor